 WAF Service Capabilities and Limits

-The WAF service is limited to 50 policies per tenant.
-See Service Limits for instructions on requesting a limit increase.
+The WAF service is limited to 50 policies per tenant and 100 access rules per policy.
+See Service Limits for a list of applicable limits and instructions for requesting a limit increase.
+To set compartment-specific limits on a resource or resource family, administrators can use compartment quotas.

 Required IAM Service Policy